Who is China Spree Travel?

-Can we incorporate China Spree tour with other destinations?
+Can we incorporate our China Spree tour with other destinations?

 Yes, you may.
-You can take advantage of Air China flight routing and extend your vacations to Japan, Korea, Taiwan, India, or Philippines.
-Note: If you don't return with the main group on the same day or your routing is changed for tour extension/deviation, extra charges may apply on the airfare.
+You can take advantage of Air China's flight routing and extend your vacations to Japan, Korea, Taiwan, India, or Philippines.
+Note: If you don't return with the main group on the same day or your routing is changed for tour extension/deviations, extra charges may apply on the airfare.
 Please contact us for details.

 Do we save money if we place three in one room for a triple occupancy?

 Not really, each of you will have to pay the same price listed on our website.
 It means the same rate applies for double and triple occupancy.
-It sounds not reasonable, but that's how the tour operators are charged by the hotels in China.
-In U.S. hotel rates usually do not include buffet breakfast as their China counterparts do.
+It sounds unreasonable, but that's how the tour operators are charged by the hotels in China.
+They are charged extra for both the third bed and for the breakfast.
 Therefore, the charge for the third person is actually more than 50% of the room rate because of the included buffet breakfast.